wp-plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Version History/Changelog](http://www.redsandmarketing.com/plugins/wp-spamshield/version-history/).

 == Upgrade Notice ==
-= 1.9.0.2 =
+= 1.9.0.3 =
-Fixed a couple bugs, added the option to set the minimum required comment length, from 1-30 characters, and improved/updated the spam filters.
+Added compatibility for 2 more caching plugins, added 3 new options to the settings page, made various code improvements, and updated the spam filters.
 Please see Changelog for details.

 == Other Notes ==